OmdenaAI/myanmar-chapter-covid19-chest/README.md

 #Project background

+In recent years, the world has witnessed the devastating impact of the COVID-19 pandemic, which has caused significant loss of life and economic disruptions across nations.
+As one of the most effective tools for identifying COVID-19, chest X-rays have played a crucial role in diagnosing and monitoring the progression of the disease.
+However, the manual interpretation of these images by healthcare professionals can be time-consuming and subjective, often leading to delays in diagnosis and potential errors.

+In addition to COVID-19, there are numerous other respiratory and chest-related diseases that require accurate and timely detection, such as pneumonia, tuberculosis, and lung cancer.
+Early detection of these diseases is vital for effective treatment and improved patient outcomes.
+Unfortunately, healthcare systems in many parts of the world, including Myanmar, face resource constraints, limited access to specialized expertise, and a lack of sophisticated diagnostic tools.
+These challenges hinder the timely detection and appropriate management of respiratory diseases, leading to increased morbidity and mortality rates.

+To address these critical issues, the Omdena Myanmar Chapter has initiated the “Identifying Diseases in Chest X-Rays & COVID-19 Detection” project.
+The goal is to leverage deep learning techniques to develop an automated system capable of accurately detecting COVID-19 and various chest-related diseases from radiographic images.
+By harnessing the power of artificial intelligence and computer vision, this project aims to revolutionize the diagnostic process and facilitate early intervention, ultimately saving lives and improving healthcare outcomes.

 ## Contribution Guidelines
 - Have a Look at the [project structure](#project-structure) and [folder overview](#folder-overview) below to understand where to store/upload your contribution